 The world has changed dramatically during the millennium.
 A majority of the workforce is no longer employed on an assembly line but instead is responsible for technology.
 A great example is machinists today are essentially computer programmers.
 Keeping current on the latest requires a constant desire to continue the education process.

 The current state of business does not revolve around a simple manufacturing process.
 It is a complex system where communication between departments is essential.

 The focus of today’s MBA is communication

-Gathering the information requires the ability to lead through communication.
-As the Dale Carnegie Southern California franchise, Fremont College concentrates on the leadership and communication skills needed to direct the team – leaders win friends and influence people as Dale Carnegie taught us.
+Gathering information requires the ability to lead through communication.
+As the Dale Carnegie Southern California franchise, Fremont University concentrates on the leadership and communication skills needed to direct the team – leaders win friends and influence people as Dale Carnegie taught us.

 What it takes for an individual to succeed

 It has been said the closer you are to the customer, the higher the paycheck.
 The ability to act professionally and communicate well is essential for customer contact.
 Through the Fremont MBA, the emphasis is on collaboration and leadership.
 The techniques gained should prepare the graduate for an active role in client generation and retention.

 What it takes for a business to succeed